manyAKingV/FXView/README.md

 # FXView
-This is the AI Landscape supported by Fusionx."
+This is the AI Landscape supported by Fusionx.